Shyam-pi/Gaussian-Splatting-and-Diffusion-Guided-Optimization/README.md

   <em>With guidance (1000 iterations)</em>
 </p>

-> <g>**Submission**</g>: On your webpage, show image output for four different prompts.
-Use the following two example prompts and two more of your own choice.
-* "a hamburger"
-* "a standing corgi dog"

 For each case (with and without guidance), show the "prompt - image" pair and indicate how many iterations you trained to obtain the results.